Frenzis98/LuckCid/README.md

 #TO DO

+1.Randomly generate 3 zero's or 3 one's at index 12 to 14.
 1. Make a dll that will work with python and allow you to connect with Capi's & TMapi's from the .Net Framework.
 2. Allow to save generated cid's to a txt file.
-3. Make a longer Label for generated cid's
+3. Make a longer Label for generated cid's.
-4. Improve graphics
+4. Improve graphics.

 #Usage